reinhart1010/nix/docs/en/linux/btrfs.md

 # btrfs

 A filesystem based on the copy-on-write (COW) principle for Linux.
-Some subcommands such as `btrfs device` have their own usage documentation.
+Some subcommands such as `device` have their own usage documentation.
 More information: <https://btrfs.readthedocs.io/en/latest/btrfs.html>.

 - Create subvolume: